QubitSecurity/VAS/redhat/u-13/README.md

   # 마운트된 파일 시스템의 옵션 확인
   mount_options=$(mount | grep " on $fs " | awk '{print $6}')
-  fs_result="T"
+  fs_result="S"

   # nodev 옵션 점검
   if [[ $mount_options != *nodev* ]]; then
     echo "    F - $fs does not have 'nodev' option set."
     # ls -ld $fs
-    fs_result="F"
+    fs_result="V"
-    overall_result="F"
+    overall_result="V"
   else
-    echo "    T - nodev option is set for $fs." fi
+    echo "    S - nodev option is set for $fs." fi

   # nosuid 옵션 점검
   if [[ $mount_options != *nosuid* ]]; then
-    echo "    F - $fs does not have 'nosuid' option set."
+    echo "    V - $fs does not have 'nosuid' option set."
     # ls -ld $fs
     fs_result="F"
-    overall_result="F"
+    overall_result="V"
   else
-    echo "    T - nosuid option is set for $fs." fi
+    echo "    S - nosuid option is set for $fs." fi

   count=$((count + 1))
 done

 # 모든 파일 시스템이 적절하게 설정되었는지 최종 결과 출력
-if [ "$overall_result" == "T" ]; then
+if [ "$overall_result" == "S" ]; then
-  echo "[Status] T - All filesystems are correctly configured with 'nodev' and 'nosuid' options." else echo "[Status] F - One or more filesystems are incorrectly configured." fi
+  echo "[Status] S - All filesystems are correctly configured with 'nodev' and 'nosuid' options." else echo "[Status] V - One or more filesystems are incorrectly configured." fi
 ```

 Example
 ```
 [1] Checking /dev/shm for nodev and nosuid options...
-    T - nodev option is set for /dev/shm.
+    S - nodev option is set for /dev/shm.
-    T - nosuid option is set for /dev/shm.
+    S - nosuid option is set for /dev/shm.
 [2] Checking /tmp for nodev and nosuid options...
-    F - /tmp does not have 'nodev' option set.
+    V - /tmp does not have 'nodev' option set.
-    F - /tmp does not have 'nosuid' option set.
+    V - /tmp does not have 'nosuid' option set.
 [3] Checking /var/tmp for nodev and nosuid options...
-    F - /var/tmp does not have 'nodev' option set.
+    V - /var/tmp does not have 'nodev' option set.
-    F - /var/tmp does not have 'nosuid' option set.
+    V - /var/tmp does not have 'nosuid' option set.
 [4] Checking /home for nodev and nosuid options...
-    F - /home does not have 'nodev' option set.
+    V - /home does not have 'nodev' option set.
-    F - /home does not have 'nosuid' option set.
+    V - /home does not have 'nosuid' option set.
-[Status] F - One or more filesystems are incorrectly configured.
+[Status] V - One or more filesystems are incorrectly configured.
 ```

 <hr/>